 - Make sure to prevent aspirations

 Continuously monitor the cardiac rhythm and assess the vital signs.
-Other things to continuously monitor are the fluid status, blood count, and electrolytes.
-In addition, it is also important that one’s urine is tested to use as an indicator of a possible organ perfusion.
+Other things to continuously monitor are fluid status, blood count, and electrolytes.
+In addition, it is also important that one’s urine is tested to use as an indicator of possible organ perfusion.